 Intended learning outcomes: Produce an overview on master scheduling and planning time fence.
 Present in detail the master production schedule (MPS) as a disaggregated version of the production plan.
-Explain the tasks for establishing a master production schedule.
-Describe the process of rough-cut capacity planning (RCCP).
+Explain the first task for establishing a master production schedule, which is the selection of the master schedule items.

 Sales and operations planning works mainly with product families, that is, at an aggregate level of information.
 However, there will be a need for more specific information for individual products.